 Outline of Research and Education

 Escherichia coli is undoubtedly one of the most studied organisms in the world.
-A vast amount of accumulated biological knowledge and methodologies makes this organism one of the ideal platforms to analyze cells at the systems level.
-Our lab is one of the leading groups performing post-genomic, systems and synthetic analyses using E. coli as a model system.
+Vast amounts of accumulated biological knowledge and methodologies make this organism one of the ideal platforms to analyze cells at the system level.
+Our lab is one of the leading groups performing post-genomic, system and synthetic approaches towards understanding the entire cell system of E. coli.

 Major Research Topics

 - Genetic interaction networks

 - Development of artificial chromosome and cross-species transfer systems of huge DNA